StarpTech/k-andy/README.md

 sudo systemctl start k3s
 ```

-This will rejoin the server with the master server and seed the etcd store.
+This will rejoin the server one after another.
+After some time, all servers should be in sync again.
+Run `kubectl get node` to verify it.

-**Info:** It exists no official tool to automate the procedure.
+> **Info:** It exists no official tool to automate the procedure.
 In future, rancher might provide an operator to handle this ([issue](https://github.com/k3s-io/k3s/issues/3174)).

 ## Debugging